 {Don’t worry: I didn’t really staple my daughter!}

 a) Cut the label off the teabag, leaving a 5 mm section at the top.
-Free plug here for Madura Tea: my favourite.
+Plug here for Madura Tea: my favourite.
+Or you can simply staple over the top of the full tag.

-b) Then staple the top of the photograph to the paper.
+b) Staple the top of the photograph to the paper.

 5. Gifting Ideas